Rated 5 stars

 Some bamboo types can grow up to 35 inches a day and can reach full maturity in just three months, meaning that you could plant it in April and by August, your garden could be overrun.

-This is why at Japanese Knotweed Specialists we offer a full scope service that includes both identification and removal.
+This is why at Japanese Knotweed Specialists we offer a full scope bamboo removal that includes both bamboo identification and bamboo removal across the UK, from Brighton to London.
 We can identify the type of bamboo, whether it’s running or clumping, and then remove it as needed.

 • Removal on sites from 1m2 to over 1000m2